strategic Plan: 2017-2020

 - A diversity of voices representing all the subpopulations that make up the homeless population including social service providers, is important for building collaborations.

-- To become the premier organization in the State of Ohio working to protect, preserve, and expand the civil rights of people experiencing homelessness.
+- Protect, preserve, and expand the civil rights of people experiencing homelessness.

-- To provide a venue for activists, social service providers and homeless people to organize and mobilize groups to support the NEOCH policy agenda, improve community understanding of homelessness, and expand the safety net services to homeless people, particularly with respect to woman with young children.
+- Provide a venue for activists, social service providers and homeless people to organize and mobilize groups to support the NEOCH policy agenda and improve community understanding of homelessness.